nathenharvey/nathenharvey.github.io/source/_posts/2012-12-19-learning-chef-part-4.markdown

 * [Part 3](http://nathenharvey.com/blog/2012/12/14/learning-chef-part-3/) - Start writing a cookbook to deploy our application
 * [Part 4](http://nathenharvey.com/blog/2012/12/19/learning-chef-part-4/) - Finish the application deploy, introduce roles

-Part 3 of our Learning Chef tutorial was run as a Google+ Hangout that was streamed to YouTube.
+Part 4 of our Learning Chef tutorial was run as a Google+ Hangout that was streamed to YouTube.

-In Part 3, we added a bunch of cookbooks from the community site including [git](http://ckbk.it/git), [application](http://ckbk.it/application), and [application_ruby](http://ckbk.it/application_ruby).
-After adding these cookbooks, we created a cookbook of our own to deploy a [sample Rails application](https://github.com/mulderp/chef-demo).

-The application wasn't fully deployed by the end of the tutorial but we'll pick-up from there next time.
+In Part 4, we completed the application deploy and then looked at [roles](http://docs.opscode.com/essentials_roles.html).

 I'll update this post soon with a breakdown of each step we took during this session.
 In the meantime, you can watch the entire video below.